-The Directors support the growing regulatory and shareholder emphasis on ESG considerations and recognise the importance of ESG and ethical factors, including climate change, when pursuing the Company's investment objective and in the selection of the service providers and advisers to the Company.
-The Board believes that the Investment Manager is well-placed to assess the risks and opportunities which will result from accelerating ESG-driven change and continues to develop its ESG approach.
-Please refer to pages 19-20 of the Strategic Report and page 25 of the Investment Manager's Report where we provide information about the Company's and the Manager's evolving approach to ESG matters.
+The Directors continue to recognise and support the growing focus on ESG considerations and the importance of ethical factors, including climate change, when pursuing the Company's investment objective and in the selection of service providers and advisers to the Company.

+Reflecting this, the Board has asked Colleen McHugh to take up the role of "ESG Lead" and work closely with Cheyne in developing and implementing RECI's ESG approach.

+Pages 19-20 of the Strategic Report and pages 26-28 of the Sustainability Report provide further information about the Company's and the Manager's approach to ESG matters.